ViniciusSchutt/ViniciusSchutt/README.md

 ### Hello, world!
 I'm Vinicius Schutt 👋

-- 🔭 I’m currently working on completing both CS50's Introduction to Computer Science and Web Programming with Python and JavaScript on edX.
+- 🔭 I’m currently doing an internship in software quality assurance and working on completing both CS50's Introduction to Computer Science and Web Programming with Python and JavaScript on edX.
 - 🌱 I’m currently learning SQL (MySQL and PostgreSQL) simultaneously with MS Power BI.
 And Python always, which is my main language.
 - 👯 I’m looking to collaborate on any interesting projects I'm able.
 - 🤔 I’m looking for help with Data Science in general, the next thing I want to dive in.